 Hate Crimes-Hate crimes are crimes that manifest evidence that the victim was intentionally selected because of the victim's actual or perceived race (RA), religion (RE), sexual orientation (SO), gender (G), gender identity (GI), ethnicity (E), national origin (NO) or disability (D).
-In 2017, one incident of intimidation occurred on campus that was motivated by hate of sexual orientation and one incident of simple assault occurred on campus that was motivated by hate of race.
 In 2018, no hate crimes reported.
-In 2019, one incident of simple assault/intimidatin occurred on campus that was motivated by hate of ethnicity which was unfounded by law enforcement.
+In 2019, one incident of simple assault/intimidation occurred on campus residential facility that was motivated by hate of ethnicity which was unfounded by law enforcement.
+In 2020, one incident of simple assault occurred at a noncampus location that was motivated by hate of sexual orientation.

 Unfounded crimes.
 If a reported crime is investigated by law enforcement authorities and found to be false or baseless, the crime is unfounded and should not be included in your institution's statistics.
 Only sworn or commissioned law enforcement personnel may unfound a crime.
-There were five crimes unfounded in 2017, fifteen crimes unfounded in 2018 and eighteen crimes unfounded in 2019.
+There were fifteen crimes unfounded in 2018, eighteen crimes unfounded in 2019 and seven crimes unfounded in 2020.